vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 54 11.
 IŚVARA PRATYABHIJNĀ VIMARSINI.

 This is Abhinava's commentary, called Vimarsini, on Utpalācārya's Iśvara Pratyabhijñā Sūtras.
 This is called Laghvi Vimarsini also, because of its being a comparatively less detailed commentary than the Isvara Pratyabhijña Vivrti Vimarsins.
-According to the old method of calcula tion, in which a group of thirty-two syllables was counted as one Sloka, the former work consists of four thousand and the latter of eighteen thousand Slokas and, therefore, they are also known as Catussahasrī and Aṣțādaśasahasri respectively.
+According to the old method of calcula tion, in which a group of thirty-two syllables was counted as one Sloka, the former work consists of four thousand and the latter of eighteen thousand Slokas and, therefore, they are also known as Catussahasrī and Aṣṭādaśasahasri respectively.
 The contents of this work will be dealt with in the second part.

 12. IśVARA PRATYABHIJMA VIVRTI VIMARSINI.